Boghul/NixOs-config/Readme.md

 [❌] Fix Heroic games won't launch

-[✅] Fix Lutris games won't launch / tested with Ferocius  testing a few more in the next weeks
+[✅] Fix Lutris games won't launch / tested with Ferocius,  testing a few more in the next weeks.

 [❌] Switch from Swaybg to awww